KrystianSkwierawski/DailyToDoList/README.md

 - I used NgRx to manage the application state.

-- I used Docker Desktop Linux machine for application containerization, I connected API and client application via docker-compose.
+- I used Docker Desktop Linux machine for application containerization, I connected API and client web application via docker-compose.

 - The API architecture is broken down into functionalities, not types, this time.